-Breast Lift with Implants Miami
+Breast Lift with Implants Specialist in Miami

 Someone once said that a plastic surgeon needs to be an architect, artist and engineer.
 This is especially true when performing a combination procedure such as breast lift with implants.
 “You wear all those hats very well,” one of Dr. Krau’s satisfied breast lift with implants patients recently commented to him.

 Being able to impeccably plan and perform this procedure requires the talent of a top surgeon like Dr. Krau.
 With the experience of thousands of breast surgeries and the use of advanced techniques, Dr. Krau can produce a better breast shape with less scarring.

 While other surgeons may perform breast lift and breast augmentation as separate procedures, Miami plastic surgeon Dr. Krau advocates combining the two (when medically appropriate, of course).
 “In order to do it well, we need to balance the two.
 Both have particular intricacies… you really have to know how to do both of them together,” he explains.